 Courses on a pass/fail basis may be considered if they apply to a particular academic area.

 4. It is recommended that current graduates submit their ACT scores.

-To Download the Scholarship Application, you will need Adobe Reader.
-If you do not have Adobe Reader, click here to install it.
+To Download the Application, you will need Adobe Reader.
+If you do not have it, click here.

 After you have been awarded the scholarship.